briandrum/codes.forchagrin.com/_articles/article-xii-general-provisions.md

 as a contrary intent appears herein, all acts of the Council of the Municipality shall continue in effect until lawfully amended or repealed.

-## Section XII-5: Salaries, compensation and bonds
+## Section XII-5: Salaries, Compensation and Bonds

 The Council shall have the power to fix the salaries of its members and of all other officers and employees of the Municipality, whether elected or appointed,